ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   ```
   Optionally, an executor for message handling can be also provided in `ReadEventHandlersSettings`.
   To implement a Handler, default abstract class `AbstractReadEventHandler` can be used.
-  It is enough to override `onMessages` method that describes message handling.
+  It is enough to override the `onMessages` method that describes message handling.
 Implementation example:
   ```java
   private class Handler extends AbstractReadEventHandler {
       @Override